 When divorcing spouses own a home, usually their best option is to sell the home and split the proceeds, assuming there is equity in the property.
 If you desire to keep the home, make sure you can qualify for a mortgage in your name alone and the payments.
 You may be better off selling the house and moving into a smaller, more affordable place.

 8. Opt for a collaborative divorce instead of litigation.

 Collaborative divorce is definitely more cost-effective than divorce litigation hands down.
 Collaborative divorces are faster, less stressful, and less expensive than contested divorces.
 Plus, the spouses maintain control instead of leaving their children and their assets in the hands of a judge who does not know them personally.

 Looking for a Columbia divorce lawyer?
-Contact our officeto schedule a free case evaluation with an experienced member of our legal team!
+Contact our officeto schedule a personal case evaluation with an experienced member of our legal team!